oils-for-unix/oils/doc/getting-started.md

 Getting Started
 ===============

-The [releases page](https://www.oilshell.org/releases.html) links to downloads and documentation (incl. this page) for every release.

-There are many ways to use Oil!
+Oilshell can be used for different things!

-- You can use it *interactively*, or you can write "shell scripts" with it.
+- You can use it *interactively*, or run and write "shell scripts" in it.
   Shell is the best language for *ad hoc* automation.
 - You can use it in *compatible* mode with `bin/osh`, or in *legacy-free* mode with `bin/oil`.